ngkent75/ch12-employeemanagesys/README.md

 ## Description

-This project is a command-line operated employee management.
+This project is a command-line operated employee management system.
 The user can add a department, role, or an emloyee, along with relevant data.
 The information gets added to the database, and the user can then view a table of all the departments, roles, or employees and relevant information.
 The user has the option to update the role of an employee as well.

 ```
 As a business owner